 The BALTIC Centre prides itself as an institution of contemporary art.
 It sits on the south bank of the River Tyne, overlooking the Millennium Bridge, in a refurbished flour mill.
 Art exhibitions span across six floors, all of which intend to inspire and educate viewers about the world around them.
 To date, BALTIC has showcased the work of nearly 400 artists, including musicians, sculptors, speakers, and designers.
 Entry, and some guided tours are free – however, some events and workshops may be ticketed.

 One of the first science museums opened outside London, the Discovery Museum is now dedicated to the history of Newcastle and Tyneside – and its importance in British scientific, technological, and maritime history.
-Alongside a selection of permanent displays, temporary exhibitions and interactive workshops are hosted throughout the year.
-Entry to the museum is free, but tickets to some events may need to be bought online in advance.
+Entry to the museum is free!
+But, tickets to some events may need to be bought online in advance.

-As well as exhibiting an art collection spanning hundreds of years, the Hatton Gallery works closely with Newcastle University – and displays student work every year.
+As well as exhibiting an art collection spanning hundreds of years, the Hatton Gallery works closely with Newcastle University – and displays Newcastle students work every year.
 Permanent and temporary exhibitions include paintings, sculptures, and installations of historical significance, and a huge variety of contemporary art pieces.
-Films, talks, and workshops are also held throughout the year.

 Jesmond Dene is a small area of parkland within Newcastle city centre.
 The park itself is a great location to spend a day, and any visit can’t be without a trip to Pets Corner.
 Here you’ll find a small sanctuary of animals to see, including alpacas, pot-bellied pigs, sheep, and goats.
 Plus, there’s a visitor centre and a cafe nearby.

 Ouseburn Farm is a working farm nestled right in the heart of Newcastle.
-A trip here will introduce you to lots of animals, including sheep, cows, pigs, and some small reptiles.
-You can also take a walk through working gardens and orchards – the produce of which is served in the cafe on site.
+So, a trip here will introduce you to lots of animals, including sheep, cows, pigs, and some small reptiles.